 Commercial Banking Sector.
-The overall performance of the banking sector, which dominates the financial sector of Pakistan, has remained strong through Pakistan's macroeconomic challenges and structural issues, including with respect to profitability, high liquidity and capitalisation.
-The banking sector grew at an annual average growth rate of 12.6 per cent over the last six years (2008-2014).
-Its asset base was Rupees 11.1 trillion as at 30 June 2014, profits before tax for 2012-13 were Rupees 162 billion (Rupees 113 billion for half year ending June 2014 and Rupees 176 billion for the nine month period ended September 2014) and solvency of the system remained strong, with CAR at 15.1 per cent as of 30 June 2014 and CAR at 15.5 per cent as of 30 September 2014.
-The level of non-performing loans has decreased substantially over the last four fiscal years from Rupees 185 billion in 2009-10 to Rupees 122 billion in 2013-14.
+The overall performance of the banking sector, which dominates the financial sector of Pakistan, has remained strong over the last few years despite macroeconomic challenges and structural issues.
+As such, the banking sector has achieved a high level of profitability, improved liquidity and a strong solvency position.
+The banking sector grew at an annual average growth rate of 14.8 per cent over the last five years (2011-2016).
+Its asset base stood at Rupees 15.4 trillion as at 30 June 2016.
+The banking sector posted profits before tax of Rupees 162.2 billion for the first half of 2016, while the capital adequacy ratio stood at 16.1 per cent as of 30 June 2016, well above the local benchmark of 10.25 per cent. and the Basel requirement of 8.625 per cent.
+The level of net non-performing loans has decreased substantially over the last five fiscal years from Rupees 186.0 billion as of 30 June 2011 to Rupees 111.5 billion as of 30 June 2016 as a result of a slowdown in defaults and adequate provisioning.

 The banking sector of Pakistan has attracted international banks and international investors in recent years.
-The Government estimates that over 50 per cent of commercial banking assets are owned by international banks controlled by foreign investors.
-The commercial banking sector comprises both locally incorporated Pakistani and branch operations of foreign commercial banks.
+The Government estimates that over 50 per cent of shareholdings in commercial banks are owned by foreign investors, banks and financial institutions.
+The commercial banking sector comprises both locally incorporated Pakistani banks and branch operations of foreign commercial banks.
 There are also government-owned specialised banks which provide finance to agriculture, industry and co-operatives.
 Joint ventures between the Government of Pakistan and governments of other countries, working as DFIs, provide financial assistance to promote investment in industry, agriculture and trade.
 Foreign financial institutions/entities/strategic investors, either directly or in collaboration with local partners or sponsors, can conduct business in Pakistan as a locally incorporated company, in general, with a maximum foreign ownership of 49 per cent.
 Foreign banks also are allowed to conduct banking business in the form of a wholly-owned locally incorporated subsidiary or as a branch of such foreign bank if: (i) the foreign bank has a global tier-1 paid-up capital of U.S.\$5 billion or more; or (ii) the foreign bank is from a country which belongs to regional groups or associations of which Pakistan is a member.
 In recent years, certain foreign banks with a local branch in Pakistan have acquired local banks and set-up wholly-owned local subsidiaries.